 Just footsteps away from the Power & Light District is the Sprint Center, a sparkling wedding-band shaped entertainment and sports venue.
 Glance at its mirror-like glass façade and you’ll see a reflection of Kansas City’s past and present in turn-of-the-20th-century redbrick buildings juxtaposing gleaming stick-straight skyscrapers.

 Besides its legendary contributions to jazz, Kansas City’s cultural scene comprises a mix of art and history museums, theater, ballet, opera and an annual Shakespeare festival.
-Culture vultures will feel right at home in the city’s high-caliber museums.

-Fountain lovers are in the right place too.
 Kansas City has more than 200 fountains, earning it another nickname: “The City of Fountains.”
 There are more fountains here than almost anywhere; only Rome is said to have more.
 Used in the late 1800s as water troughs for the horses that provided transportation, the fountains are now appreciated for their beauty.
 Near Country Club Plaza in Mill Creek Park is the J.C.
 Nichols Memorial Fountain.
 This dramatic 80-foot-round fountain features four 10-foot-high rearing horses, dolphins, cherubs and nine arching streams of water.

 Other landmark fountains in Kansas City include the Henry Wollman Bloch Fountain outside Union Station and the splashing columns of water synchronized to music at nearby Crown Center Square.
 On the south end of Penn Valley Park stands the impressive Firefighter Fountain and Memorial, which pays tribute to fallen firefighters.
 Even Kauffman Stadium has a 322-foot-wide fountain with a waterfall that provides a show before games.
 Of course, after the Royals' 2015 World Series win, the baseball is the main attraction.